 The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.61 applies to Python.
 The traditional accesses to shared data, and the locking and unlocking of locks that protect shared data are as described in ISO/IEC TR 24772-1:2019 clause 6.61.

+Python processes do not share memory and therefore are not subject to data access errors between the processes.
+Interprocess communication mechanisms such as pipes can exhibit concurrency control errors, see 6.63 Lock protocol errors [CGM].

+Threads and Events can share memory, and care is required to coordinate the update and consumption of such memory.
+Also, it should be noted that some Python interpreters use a Global Interpreter Lock (GIL) which effectively serializes access to shared data.
+A multithreaded program developed on a system that uses a GIL can behave quite differently if executed on other implementations.
+In particular it can exhibit shared data errors that were masked by the GIL.

 When using multiple threads, if certain events need to occur sequentially, putting these events into the same thread guarantees sequential access, reduces the need for locks and minimizes the chance for data corruption and race conditions.

 When global variables are needed to communicate between functions within a single thread in a multithreaded application, visibility of the data to other threads (and the possibility of data corruption and race conditions) can be avoided by using the threading.local() function.
 This creates a local copy of the global variable in each thread that executes that call.
 Threads that do not create a local copy see (and can update) the global variable.
 Confusion can result if some threads maintain a local copy and others do not.